Gnuhry/MLG/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/Gnuhry/PM_TINF19AI2)
 ![GitHub last commit](https://img.shields.io/github/last-commit/Gnuhry/PM_TINF19AI2)

+The minecraft mod for logic-gates like and , or, rs-flipflops and more.

+Have a look:  http://minekraft-logik-gatter.de/ (Website is only in german.
+English support is following)

+---

 Die Minecraft Mod für Logikblöcke wie And, Or, RS-FF und weiteres.

 Schaue vorbei: http://minekraft-logik-gatter.de/